-CIN: L65100TN1949PLC002905 Dare House, No.234, N S C Bose Road, Chennai - 600001
+Dare House, No.234, NSC Bose Road, Chennai - 600001

-We have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by CHOLAMANDALAM FINANCIAL HOLDINGS LIMITED [CIN:L65100TN1949PLC002905] (hereinafter called "the Company").
+We have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by CHOLAMANDALAM FINANCIAL HOLDINGS LIMITED (Formerly known as "TI FINANCIAL HOLDINGS LIMITED") [Corporate Identification Number: L65100TN1949PLC002905] hereinafter called "the Company".
 Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing our opinion thereon.

-Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of Secretarial Audit, we hereby report that in our opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2021 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of Secretarial Audit, we hereby report that in our opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2020 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2021 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2020 according to the provisions of:

-- (i) The Companies Act, 2013 ('the Act') and the rules made there under; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made there under; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed there under;
+- The Companies Act, 2013 ("the Act") and the rules made there under; - (ii) The Securities Contracts (Regulation) Act, 1956 ("SCRA") and the rules made there under; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed there under;

-- (iv) The Company has not dealt with the matters relating to Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings under FEMA and hence, the requirement of complying with the provisions of Foreign Exchange Management Act, 1999 and the rules and regulations made there under does not arise; - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'):- - The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; (Not applicable to the company during the audit period); - d) The Employee Stock Option Plan, 2016 approved under the Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 and the Employee Stock Option Scheme, 2007 approved under the Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; - e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; - f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client;
+- (iv) The Company has not dealt with the matters relating to Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings under FEMA and hence, the requirement of complying with the provisions of Foreign Exchange Management Act, 1999 and the rules and regulations made there under does not arise; - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ("SEBI Act"):- - The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018 (Not applicable to the company during the audit period); - d) The Employee Stock Option Plan, 2016 approved under the Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 and the Employee Stock Option Scheme, 2007 approved under the Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; - e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008 (Not applicable to the company during the audit period); - f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client;

-- g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; (Not applicable to the company during the audit period); and - The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; (Not applicable to the company during the audit period); - (vi) We have reviewed the systems and mechanisms established by the Company for ensuring compliances under various laws which are specifically applicable to the Company and categorized under the following major heads/ groups: - Reserve Bank of India Act, 1934, Rules, Regulations, guidelines, circulars, directions, notifications made there under. - b) Master Direction Core Investment Companies (Reserve Bank) Directions, 2016.
+- The Securities and Exchange Board of India a) (Delisting of Equity Shares) Regulations, 2009 (Not applicable to the company during the audit period); and - The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018 (Not applicable to the company during the audit period); - (vi) We have reviewed the systems and mechanisms established by the Company for ensuring compliances under the other applicable Acts, Rules, Regulations and Guidelines prescribed under various laws which are specifically applicable to the Company and categorized under the following major heads/groups: - Reserve Bank of India Act, 1934, Rules, Regulations, guidelines, circulars, directions, notifications made there under: - b) Non-Banking Financial (Non-Deposit Accepting or Holding) Companies Prudential Norms (Reserve Bank) Directions, 2007; - NBFC Auditors c) Report Reserve Bank Directions, 1998; - NBFC Public Deposits RBI Directions 1998.